 The following accessories are essential for a minimum installation of AOE:

-Printout of all information, which can be regenerated during a succeeding event.
+Printout of all information, which can be regenerated during a succeeding Event.

 Spectator readout board.

 Relay take-off judging to 1/100 of a second.
 Where an overhead video timing system is installed, they may be reviewed as a supplement to the automatic system’s judgement of Relay take-off.